redagito/KernScript/README.md

 * an assembler which produces bytecode files with a custom format
 * a virtual machine which can execute the bytecode files

-KernScript is an educational project and (currently) not fit for productive use.
+KernScript is an educational project and not fit for productive use.